Part One: Emilia

 Lea was quiet for longer than Allen was comfortable with, and then their level voice returned with a full command: “Bring the fire, Allen.
 And the bag and bell.
 I think I found her.”

 The Magician swallowed.
 “Okay, hold on.”
 He stood and left for the sitting room to retrieve their things and returned a moment later.
 Gingerly, he started down the stairs.
-Sure enough, one of the steps was a little taller than the rest, just enough to send an unsuspecting Nobleman careening downward.
+Sure enough, one of the steps was a little taller than the rest, just enough to send an unsuspecting Noble careening downward.

-The Nobleman sat at the bottom, their knees tucked under their chin.
+The Noble sat at the bottom, their knees tucked under their chin.
 The side of their cloak was scuffed, but they seemed fine on the surface.
 Allen wondered how bruised they would be under that thick cloak after falling so far.
 He handed the tiny candle and bag to them, and relit his hands with his own faint light.

 The basement was a simple root cellar with walls of mud and brick.
 One wall was lined with shelves of boxes, bottles of wine, and glass jars of unidentifiable contents.
 Several other boxes and barrels littered the floor.
 Allen’s blue light reflected off a rat’s beady eyes before it scurried back into its hiding place.